Minimal cones and self-expanding solutions for mean curvature flows: Introduction

-\textbf{Conventions and notation.} We say an $n$-dimensional \emph{mean convex} hypersurface $\G$(or an $n$-dimensional hypersurface $\G$ has \emph{positive mean curvature}) pointing into $\Om$ in $\R^{n+1}$, if $\G$ is $C^2$-continuous in $\R^{n+1}$ and the mean curvature of $\G$ is nonnegative(or positive) with respect to the unit normal vector pointing into $\Om$.
+\textbf{Conventions and notation.} We say an $n$-dimensional \emph{mean convex} hypersurface $\G$ (or an $n$-dimensional hypersurface $\G$ has \emph{positive mean curvature}) pointing into $\Om$ in $\R^{n+1}$, if $\G$ is $C^2$-continuous in $\R^{n+1}$ and the mean curvature of $\G$ is nonnegative (or positive) with respect to the unit normal vector pointing into $\Om$.
 Note that in this circumstance, we omit "with respect to the unit normal vector" for convenience in this whole paper.
 Here, the mean curvature is defined by taking trace of \eqref{hij} with the unit normal vector $\nu$ pointing into $\Om$.

 Without special illumination, we always think that a cone $C$ has vertex at the origin for convenience in this context.
-We say a cone $C$ \emph{mean convex}, which means that $C\setminus\{0\}$ is mean convex. $c$ denotes a positive constant depending only on the dimension $n$ and the cone $C$ but will be allowed to change from line to line.
+A \emph{$C^{3,\a}$-regular cone} means the cone over a compact, embedded $C^{3,\a}$-hypersurface without boundary in the sphere for some $\a\in(0,1)$.
+We say a cone $C$ \emph{mean convex}, which means that $C\setminus\{0\}$ has nonnegative mean curvature. $c$ denotes a positive constant depending only on the dimension $n$ and the cone $C$ but will be allowed to change from line to line.